Problem Phenomenon

 - Do not combine

-unless thoroughly tested. - Ensure sufficient
+innodb_thread_concurrencywithinnodb_adaptive_max_sleep_delayunless thoroughly tested. - Ensure sufficient

-to prevent premature throttling.
+innodb_concurrency_ticketsto prevent premature throttling.

 - Do not combine